pedramamani/libraryCatalog/readme.md

 10. run `assembleQuery.py` to filter out text fragments that are too small, build queries with the rest, and save to `asset/db/query.json`
 11. Obtain a Google Books API key and place it in `.env` under `booksApiKey`
 12. run `searchTitle.py` to seach for books using the queries and save title and author information to `asset/db/title.json`
-13. You may manually change these information in `asset/db/title.json`
+13. You may manually change these information

 ### Generate HTMLs
 14. run `finalizeBook.py` to combine title, author, genre, and cover information for each book and save to `asset/db/book.json`
-15. run `generateHtml.py` to generate an HTML for each genre using provided template `asset/html/template.html`
+15. run `generateHtml.py` to generate an HTML for each genre using the template `asset/html/template.html`